kadirakyuz54/SQL-Training/README.md

-# SQL repository contains SQL training.
+# SQL Repository
+This repository contains a sql training from datacamp.